ryng64/react-fm-webviewer/README.md

 ## ToDo:

-- Bundle Assests inline ( images ) `will cause significantly larger files`
+- Bundle Assests inline ( svg, images ) `will cause significantly larger files`
 - Remove broken images/assets in Demo
+- automate bundle and insert Mac support and testing.
+- Button in FileMaker to run build.
+- FileMaker Layout for LocalHost Environment for live development in FM

 ## Complete